compgen-io/cgpipe/README.md

 the Pipeline.

 ## Comments
-Comments are started with two `##` characters.
-If a line starts with only one `#`, then it will be evaluated and outputed to the log file (if one exists) or the script body for the target.

-You may also include the '$' and '@' characters in expressions or evaluated lines by escaping them with a '\' character before them, such as `\$`.
+Comments are started with a `#` character.
+You may also include the '$' and '@' characters in strings or evaluated lines by escaping them with a '\' character before them, such as `\$`.

 # Pipeline runners (backends)